hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/05_multiQC.md

 * `.qualimap` files from Qualimap
 * `.salmon` directories from salmon

 Generally we run multiQC to explore our samples and compare metrics across samples.
 So far, we have only run FastQC, STAR, Qualimap, and salmon on the single `Mov10_oe_1` file.
 Therefore, to accurately compare QC metrics across samples, we ran these tools on the FASTQ files for the full dataset for each of our samples.
-We will show you how to do this quickly and efficiently a bit later, but for now we are just going to share these files with you to generate the report.

 Now, let's run multiQC!